wgseligman/GramsSim/README.md

 To understand the structure of the ntuples, either view the contents using ROOT, or look in `$GGDIR/GramsG4/src/GramsG4WriteNtuplesAction.cc`.

+For information about what the term "Identifier" means, see `grams.gdml`.
+(It's defined there, instead of in this documentation, because it's in `grams.gdml` that Identifiers are defined and assigned.)

 If you don't know how to browse an ROOT ntuple, I suggest this [ROOT tutorial](https://www.nevis.columbia.edu/~seligman/root-class/).

 *Note:* If you run the program with multiple threads (the `--nthreads` option), the events in the ntuples will *not* be ascending numeric order.
 The G4Track IDs will be in the order that Geant4 processes them, which is *not* in ascending numeric order even if you don't run with multiple threads.
-Also note that it's possible for an event to leave no energy deposits in the active TPC volume.
+Also note that it's possible for an event to leave no energy deposits in an active TPC volume.

 If you're looking for a place to start in accessing the ntuples for analysis, look at `SimpleAnalysis.C` in the `scripts` directory which was copied to your build/work directory.
 To run it: